Author

 Thermal Transfer Printing for Labels

-Thermal transfer printing technology is an excellent choice to print high resolution variable information on frozen food labels.
+Thermal transfer printing technology offers high-resolution, variable data printing that ensures clarity and permanence on frozen food labels.
 They also have a great resistance to cold conditions and condensation, so it is very reliable, especially when paired with specialised inks.

 Specialised Inks for Cold Surfaces